dvlncl/dvincis-mstoolbox/README.md

 # Dvinci's MSToolbox

+## What is Dvinci's MSToolbox?
+Dvinci's MSToolbox is a modular PowerShell toolkit designed for system telemetry, diagnostics, and reporting.
+It helps IT professionals and power users collect, analyze, and visualize key information about their Windows systems.
+The toolbox starts with the **Satellite** tool, which gathers detailed data on system configuration, network adapters, printers, and file path access, then generates a modern, interactive HTML report (with dark/light mode, search, and navigation features).
+The framework is built for easy expansion—new tools can be added as your needs grow, making this a future-proof solution for system insight and management.

+---

 Dvinci's MSToolbox is a modular collection of PowerShell tools for system telemetry, reporting, and future extensibility.
 Designed for IT professionals and enthusiasts, this toolbox provides a robust foundation for gathering and reporting on system, network, printer, and path access information, with a modern and user-friendly interface.

 ---